-Stamp Duty (title deed transfer tax) is 4% of the purchase price, this is traditionally split between you and the developer, though not always.
-This is to be paid upon completion and possession of the unit, however, some units do ask for it immediately for early issuance of the title deed if seeking Turkish Citizenship by Investment.
+Stamp Duty (title deed transfer tax) is 4% of the purchase price; this is traditionally split between you and the developer, though not always.
+This is to be paid upon completion and possession of the unit.
+However, some units do ask for it immediately for early issuance of the title deed if seeking Turkish Citizenship by Investment

-VAT (value-added tax, like a sales tax) of 1%, is usually included in the purchase price but is a separate fixed cost.
+VAT (value-added tax, like a sales tax) of 1% is usually included in the purchase price but is a separate fixed cost

-Setup of natural disaster insurance or in Turkish DASK – Maximum 3,000 TL.
-Utility accounts - water, electricity, and gas.
-Deposits are given to the servicing utility companies and initial set-up fees are required.
+Set-up of natural disaster insurance or in Turkish DASK – Maximum 3,000 TL.
+Deposits for utility accounts - water, electricity, and gas are given to the servicing utility companies, and initial set-up fees are required.
 This amount is no more than 3,500 TL on average.

 ● How much is Property Tax in Turkey?

 Property tax is paid directly to local municipalities (belediye) in two installments each year.
-The first installment is due between March and May while the second one is due in November although it can be paid in a lump sum with the first payment.
+The first installment is due between March and May, while the second one is due in November, although it can be paid in a lump sum with the first payment.
 Payment can be made at banks, by check, online, or in cash at the local municipality.